peterkvt80/kangaeru/README.md

 You only need a Raspberry Pi and Sense Hat to run these ECUs if you use a virtual CAN bus.
 However, if you add CAN interfaces then you can connect them to a real CAN bus.
 Due to changes in Raspberry Pi you should use a legacy OS version.
 Below is the Debian Bookworm version.
 Older versions are much simple and the instructions are on the Wiki.

+You can examine the code to see how values are packed and then sent.
+Floating point values from the Sense Hat are converted to integers using an offset and scale factor.

+The Yaw rate reads the Sense Hat IMU.
+It is configured to use six axes so it takes into gravity into account.
+This means that the Yaw axis is based on rotation around the Up/Down axis and the Raspberry Pi can be in any orientation.
+What might this be useful for?
+It could measure the rate of turn of a sprayer boom, so the inside of the turn would need lower flow, and the outside gets higher.
+Or maybe an setting alarm when taking a trailer around a curve too quickly.
+Or detecting when an aircraft goes into a flat spin.

+Please don't attach these ECUs to a real system.
+The code may have errors such as conflicting PGNs.
+It has minimal monitoring.

+For example an IMU would probably allow a lot more data to be collected such as the absolute yaw, pitch and roll.
+It would have an adjustable sample rate and a mute to reduce bus loading when not needed.

 # Running this demo on the latest Debian Bookworm
 Clone the source code
 ```